learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 ---
 layout: post
-title: Autoscaling Microservices using Spring Boot and Kubernetes
+title: Scaling Microservices with Message Queues, Spring Boot and Kubernetes
 date: 2018-05-17 00:00:00
 author: "Daniele Polencic"

-description: ""
+description: "When you design and build applications at scale, you deal with two significant challenges: scalability and robustness.
+You should design your service so that even if it is subject to intermittent heavy loads, it continues to operate reliably.
+But how do you build such applications?
+And how do you deploy an application that scales dynamically?
+Kubernetes has a feature called autoscaler where instances of your applications are increased or decreased automatically based on metrics that you define."

-excerpt: ""
+excerpt: "When you design and build applications at scale, you deal with two significant challenges: scalability and robustness.
+You should design your service so that even if it is subject to intermittent heavy loads, it continues to operate reliably.
+But how do you build such applications?
+And how do you deploy an application that scales dynamically?
+Kubernetes has a feature called autoscaler where instances of your applications are increased or decreased automatically based on metrics that you define."

-categories: queue activemq jms kubernetes "spring boot"
+categories: queue activemq jms kubernetes "spring boot" autoscaling

 image:

 open_graph:
   type: article
-  title: Scaling Microservices using Spring Boot and Kubernetes
+  title: Scaling Microservices with Message Queues, Spring Boot and Kubernetes
   image:
-  description: ""
+  description: "You should design your service so that even if it is subject to intermittent heavy loads, it continues to operate reliably.
+But how do you build such applications?
+And how do you deploy an application that scales dynamically?"

 js:
   - anime.min.js